Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 The power dialer starts at $99.99 per month and is additional for sale by owner, and preforeclosure leads start at $39.99 per month.

-But when it comes to the quality of the lead data Redx provides, Vulcan7 is likely better.
+But regarding the quality of the lead data Redx provides, Vulcan7 is likely better.
 How do I know that?

-During my extensive research across different forums, videos, and reviews, most real estate professionals claimed that Vulcan7 allegedly has a better lead quality and more reliable contact data.
+During my extensive research across different forums, videos, and reviews, most real estate professionals claimed that Vulcan7 allegedly has the better lead quality and more reliable contact data.

 Here, you can find out more about Redx.